Laura Pyle

 Since high school, Caitlin has been passionate about the disability rights movement.
 She has seen firsthand how a label or diagnosis too often leads to an assumption of incapacity and deprivation of civil rights and liberties.

-Caitlin will conduct in-depth research to identify the forms of elder abuse, neglect, and exploitation prevalent in Lubbock and in rural communities throughout Northwest Texas.
-She will reach out to work with local non-profits and organizations which serve senior citizens in the community and conduct community education events.
-In addition, she will conduct trainings for other professionals and organizations to be aware of and report any signs of elder abuse or exploitation.
-Throughout the Fellowship, Caitlin will provide direct legal services through screenings, brief service/legal advice, and full-scope representation in civil cases for elderly victims of abuse, neglect, or exploitation.
+Caitlin conducted in-depth research to identify the forms of elder abuse, neglect, and exploitation prevalent in Lubbock and in rural communities throughout Northwest Texas.
+She reached out to work with local non-profits and organizations serving senior citizens in the community and conducted community education events.
+In addition, she coordinated trainings for other professionals and organizations to be aware of and report any signs of elder abuse or exploitation.
+Throughout the Fellowship, Caitlin provided direct legal services through screenings, brief service/legal advice, and full-scope representation in civil cases for elderly victims of abuse, neglect, or exploitation.

 Supporting Fellowships that Help Older Survivors of Domestic Violence Regain Agency Over Their Lives